-- Provide and maintain a safe and healthy environment. - Establish and maintain safe working procedures amongst staff, pupils, and all visitors to the school site. - Have robust procedures in place in case of emergencies. - Ensure that the premises and equipment are maintained safely and are regularly inspected.
+- Provide and maintain a safe and healthy environment. - Establish and maintain safe working practices and procedures amongst staff, students, and all visitors to the school site. - Have robust procedures in place in case of emergencies. - Ensure that the premises and equipment are maintained safely and are regularly inspected.